 This is nothing new or newsworthy.

 This kind of alarmist, irresponsible reporting has done a lot of damage to the tourism economy at Victoria Falls, for no reason other than sensationalism.
+It was pure click bait.

 For more images of Vic Falls during different seasons, check out our African travel calendars to read more about the best time to visit Victoria Falls.